Kate Middleton and Prince William welcome royal baby No. 3: Everything we know

 The pair welcomed their third child on St. George's Day, the feast day of Saint George, a patron saint.

-"While St. George never actually set foot in England during his lifetime, he was officially named the protector of the royal family and the patron saint of the country during the Middle Ages," PEOPLE explained in a post online Monday.
+"While St. George never actually set foot in England during his lifetime, he was officially named the protector of the royal family and the patron saint of the country during the Middle Ages," PEOPLE explained in a post online.

 What we know about the baby's name